AmazingMonster/conceptrodon/docs/contents/metafunctions/warehivore/typical_paste.doc.md

 - **Base Case:** Handle several amounts directly;
 - **Recursive Case:**
-  1. Concatenate several packed warehouses from the front directly and place the result into the first warehouse;
+  1. Concatenate several packed warehouses at the front directly and place the result into the first warehouse;
   2. Invoke `TypicalPaste` with the newly packed first warehouse and the unhandled warehouses.

 ```C++